aspotter99/dsc-mod-3-project-chi-sea-ds-051120/README.md

 - choose a data set from a curated list
 - choose a preapproved dataset brought to the group by one of the members

-For this project, you're going to select a dataset of your choosing and create a classification model.
-You'll start by identifying a problem you can solve with classification, and then identify a dataset.
-You'll then use everything you've learned about Data Science and Machine Learning thus far to source a dataset, preprocess and explore it, and then build and interpret a classification model that answers your chosen question.
+After choosing your dataset, you'll then use everything you've learned about Data Science and Machine Learning thus far to source a dataset, preprocess and explore it, and then build and interpret a classification model that answers your chosen question.

 ### Datasets

 You are allowed to select one of the data sets described below.
 Each comes with its own advantages and disadvantages, and, of course, its own associated business problem and stakeholders.
 It may be desirable to flesh out your understanding of the audience or the business proposition a little more than sketched out here.
-If you select one of these four data sets, you **need no further approval from your instructor**.
+If you select one of these three data sets, you **need no further approval from your instructor**.

 1) [Chicago Car Crash Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if).
 Note this links also to [Vehicle Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3) and to [Driver/Passenger Data](https://data.cityofchicago.org/Transportation/Traffic-Crashes-People/u6pd-qa9d).